Brackaville Owen Roes GFC: History

-In 1947 and 1948 Brackaville had 3 players that played for the Tyrone minor team that won the All-Ireland Senior Football Championship, however in 1954 the club fell on hard times and collapsed.
+In 1947 and 1948 Brackaville had 3 players that played for the Tyrone minor team that won the All-Ireland Minor Football Championship, however in 1954 the club collapsed.

 In 1959 the club was reformed by Seamus Duffin and Al Malloy.
 In 1965 Brackaville won the Junior League which got them into the intermediate ranks for the first time, that season they only lost twice, and won the league in a playoff.
 Brackaville found the tougher league more challenging but, in 1969 they won the Intermediate League too and advanced the club into Senior football for the first time.

 During the 1970s the club's performances started to fall and they ended up back in the Junior League, it was during this time that Brackaville gained a home as before that they played only other club's pitches and different fields throughout the years.
-In the late 1970s due to a lack of players Brackaville joined with Stewartstown Harps to form the St Alban's team.In 1979 Brackaville won the Division 3 League Title after losing the Junior Championship final, success also came in 1982 when Brackaville won the Under 14's League and won the Feis Cup that same year.
+In the late 1970s due to a lack of players Brackaville joined with Stewartstown Harps to form the St Alban's team.
+In 1979 Brackaville won the Division 3 League Title after losing the Tyrone Junior Football Championship final, success also came in 1982 when Brackaville won the Under 14's League and won the Feis Cup that same year.
 The Reserve team also won the Division 2 title in 1983.

-In 1992 the Brackaville Under 14's team won the County Title, in 1994 the Under 16's won the Grade 2 Championship, the same year the Minor team won the Grade 2 League Title and the team team that won the Tyrone Oaks Board Competition, the same year in 1994 the Senior team got to the Junior League final but got beaten by Kildress and in 1995 the same team won the Micheal Duff Cup.
-In 1996 the senior team (under new management) won the Junior Chamipionship, and in 1998 the Minor team won the Grade 3 League.
+In 1992 the Brackaville Under 14's team won the County Title, in 1994 the Under 16's won the Grade 2 Championship, the same year the Minor team won the Grade 2 League Title and the team that won the Tyrone Oaks Board Competition, the same year in 1994 the Senior team got to the Junior League final but got beaten by Kildress and in 1995 the same team won the Micheal Duff Cup.
+In 1996 the senior team (under new management) won the Tyrone Junior Football Championship, and in 1998 the Minor team won the Grade 3 League.